IF YOU ARE HAVING A MENTAL HEALTH EMERGENCY, PLEASE CALL 911, 988, OR

 We are complex beings, and between our personal, professional, and social selves, there can be a lot of ground to cover.

-We will discuss session frequency based on your goals (typically once-weekly 45-minute sessions).
+We will discuss session frequency based on your goals (typically once-weekly, 45-minute sessions).
 We will also check in regularly to make sure we are meeting your goals as expected, or are discussing additional needs or services that might best support your therapy journey.

-YES... but!
-In order to meet with a therapist, the therapist must be licensed in the state you live in.
+Your therapist must be licensed in the state you live in.
 I am licensed in both New York and Maryland, so as long as your primary address is linked to either of those states, we can work together!

-Benefits of Telehealth include:
+Benefits of Telehealth:

 There are a few options for session payment.
 The Mind Lab does not accept or bill through insurance.
 However, if your insurance has Out-of-Network Benefits, I will send you a "Superbill" to be submitted to your insurance for reimbursement.
 This reimbursement can be anywhere from 0-100% of your session fee and depends on your insurance plan.
 Medicaid plans do not offer this type of coverage.